Avantgarde95/Avantgarde95.github.io/README.md

 - Use [context](https://reactjs.org/docs/context.html) for managing the global states such as language and theme.

 #### [React Router](https://reacttraining.com/blog/react-router-v6-pre/)
-- For navigating the 'apps'.
+- For navigating the 'apps'
 - Root(`/`): Home screen
 - Child routes(`/about`, `/project`, ...): Each app